-Donor Va ue Year/s of Tenure Conditions General (continued) Australian American Educational Foundation Travel Grant (Fulbright) Applicants must be graduates, senior scholars or post-doctoral Fellows.
+Donor Value Year/s of Tenure Conditions General (continued) Australian American Educational Foundation Travel Grant (Fulbright) Applicants must be graduates, senior scholars or post-doctoral Fellows.
 Applications close 30 September.
-Australian Federation of University Women Amount varies depending on award Up to 1 year Applicants must be female graduates who are members of the Australian Federation of University Women.
-The Caltex Woman Graduate of the Year \$16,000 over 2 years for further studies in USA, UK, Northern Europe or in special cases Australia.
-There are no special allowances for travel or accom- modation for mar- ried graduates 2 years Applicants must be female graduates who will have completed a University degree of diploma this year and who are Australian citizens or have resided in Australia for at least seven years.
-Selection is based on scholastic and literary achievements, demonstrable qualities of character, and accomplishments in cultural and/or sporting/recreational activities.
+Australian Federation of University Women Amount varies, depending on award Up to 1 year Applicants must be female graduates who are members of the Australian Federation of University Women The Caltex Woman Graduate of the Year \$16000 over 2 years for further studies in USA, UK, Northern Europe or in special cases Australia.
+There are no special allowances for travel or accommodation for married graduates.
+2 years Applicants must be female graduates who will have completed a University degree or diploma this year and who are Australian citizens or have resided in Australia for at least seven years.
+Selection is based on scholastic and literary achievements, demonstrable qualities of character and accomplishments in cultural and/or sporting/recreational activities.
 Applications close 30 September.
 Commonwealth Scholarship and Fellowship Plan Varies for each country.
-Generally covers travel, living, fultion fees, books and equipment, approved medical expenses.
-Marriage allowance may be payable Usually 2 years, sometimes 3 Applicants must be graduates who are Commonwealth citizens or British Protected Persons, and who are not older than 35 years of age.
-Applications close with Registrar by 30 September.
-Sam Cracknell Memorial Up to \$3000 ра See above under Undergraduate Scholarships, General.
-The English-Speaking Unior (NSW) Branch \$5000 Applicants must be residents of NSW or ACT.
-Awarded to young graduates to further their studies outside Australia.
-Gowrie Scholarship Trust Fund \$3500 pa Under special circumstances this may be increased 2 years Applicants must be members of the Forces or children of members of the Forces who were on active service during the 1935-45 War.
-Applications close with Registrar by 31 October.
+Generally covers travel, living, tuition fees, books and equipment, approved medical expenses.
+Marriage allowance may be payable.
+Usually 2 years, sometimes 3 Applicants must be graduates who are Commonwealth citizens or British Protected Persons, and who are not older than 35 years of age.
+Applications close with Registrar by 15 September.
+Sam Cracknell Memoriał Up to \$3000 pa See above under Undergraduate Scholarships, General The English-Speaking Union (NSW Branch) \$5000 Applicants must be residents of NSW or ACT.
+Awarded to young graduales to further their studies outside Australia.
+Gowrie Scholarship Trust Fund \$3500 pa.
+Under special circumstances this may be increased.
+2 years Applicants must be members of the Forces or children of members of the Forces who were on active service during the 1939-45 War.
+Applications close with Registrar by 15 November.
+Harkness Fellowships of the Commonwealth Fund of New York Living and travel allowances, tuition and research expenses, health insurance, book and equipment and other allowances for travel and study in the USA 12 to 21 months Candidates must be: 1.
+Either members of the Commonwealth or a State Public Service or semi-government Authority.
+2. Either staff or graduate students at an Australian university.
+3. Individuals recommended for nomination by the Local Correspondents.
+The candidate will usually have an honours degree or equivalent, or an outstanding record of achievement, and be not more than 36 years of age.
+Applications close early August.

-^{}Application forms are available from The Secretary, Department of Education, AAFF Travel Grants, PO Box 826, Woden, ACT 2606.
+\Application forms are available from The Secretary, Department of Education, AAEF Travel Grants, PO Box 826, Woden, ACT 2606.